The Governance Wall: Why Most AI Agents Can't Reach Production

 The Wall Has a Name Now

-It is the systemic pattern.
-The numbers are now large enough, and the methodologies independent enough, that nobody serious can dismiss it.
+This is the systemic pattern, and the numbers are now large enough that nobody serious can dismiss it.

-Then the same gap measured from the engineering side, in Anthropic's own data.
-The 2026 Agentic Coding Trends Report puts it bluntly: engineers now use AI in roughly 60% of their daily work, but can fully delegate only 0 to 20% of tasks.
+Now the same gap from the engineering side.
+Anthropic's 2026 Agentic Coding Trends Report: engineers use AI in roughly 60% of their daily work, but can fully delegate only 0 to 20% of tasks.
 The remaining forty to eighty percent is verification overhead — the bit nobody photographs for the demo.
-That gap is the wall, expressed numerically.
-Engineers can use AI for most things and trust it unsupervised for almost nothing.
+They can use AI for most things and trust it unsupervised for almost nothing.

 "If you're building software for other people, vibe coding is grossly irresponsible because it's other people's information.
 Other people get hurt by your stupid bugs.
 You need to have a higher level than that."